How to find a functional medicine doctor near you

 As you can see from the Google search trends chart below, searches for functional medicine (the red line) overtook searches for integrative medicine (the blue line) some time in mid 2017.

-On top of this, the distinction between the two means a lot less than it used to, if it means anything at all.
+Now in 2025, functional medicine (in blue) has more than twince the search volume of integrative medicine.
+Meanwhile, the distinction between the two means a lot less than it used to, if it means anything at all.

-As I wrote in September last year: "In practice, the differences in approach between any two given integrative medicine practitioners are likely to be more consequential than the differences between an integrative vs. a functional medicine doctor."
+As I've written: "In practice, the differences in approach between any two given integrative medicine practitioners are likely to be more consequential than the differences between an integrative vs. a functional medicine doctor."

 What does this mean for your search?
 It means consider doing two searches: one for integrative physicians near me and one for functional medicine physicians near me.
 Either search could surface someone you connect with who is a good match.